Genie Centurion: Accelerating Scalable Real-World Robot Training with Human Rewind-and-Refine Guidance: Introduction

 \section{Introduction}

-In the field of robotics, the primary goal is to enable robots to perform productive tasks in real-world environments.
-Recent advances leverage large models, especially Vision-Language-Action (VLA) models \cite{rt12022arxiv, rt22023arxiv, octo_2023, kim24openvla, liu2024rdt, wen2024tinyvla, qu2025spatialvlaexploringspatialrepresentations}, which can interpret high-level instructions and generate corresponding actions based on visual observations.
-Training such models typically requires large amounts of human demonstration data for imitation learning.
-However, obtaining large-scale and high-quality demonstrations remains a significant bottleneck for deploying powerful robotic systems in real-world scenarios.
+In robotics, large models have recently shown great potential, especially Vision-Language-Action (VLA) models \cite{rt22023arxiv, octo_2023, kim24openvla, liu2024rdt, wen2024tinyvla, qu2025spatialvlaexploringspatialrepresentations}.
+Training such models requires large amounts of human demonstration data for imitation learning.
+The predominant approach is full human teleoperation \cite{wang2024dexcap, chi2024universal, wu2024fastumi}, in which operators must continuously teleoperate robots to provide demonstrations.
+This direct coupling between human attention and robot operation time inherently constrains collection efficiency to roughly a 1:1 ratio.
+Efficiency is usually much lower than 1:1, considering additional overhead from environment setup, task resets, and human errors, significantly reducing the net usable data collected.
+This raises a natural question: can we reduce operator cognitive load to scale one-to-many data collection to make the efficiency larger than 1:1?

-Currently, the predominant imitation learning data collection approach is human teleoperation, which, although effective, is expensive and time-consuming \cite{wang2024dexcap, chi2024universal, wu2024fastumi}.
-Due to the direct one-to-one correspondence between human operation time and collected data, one hour of robot data typically requires at least one hour of skilled human operation.
-The actual efficiency is usually much lower than 1:1, considering additional overhead from environment setup, task resets, and human errors, significantly reducing the net usable data collected per operator hour.
-This inefficiency presents a major barrier to scaling imitation learning datasets for robotic systems.
+Previous research investigates scaling the data synthesis in simulation \cite{jiang2024dexmimicen, mandlekar2023mimicgen, mu2025robotwin}.
+However, sim-to-real methods often suffer from the simulation gap, especially in contact-rich and high-precision manipulation tasks, where reliable transfer is not guaranteed.
+In contrast, scaling the data collection in the real-world robots is economically inefficient, especially the “collect-then-deploy” paradigm, because the full cost of data acquisition occurs before real-world utility is realized.

-Alternative approaches include sim-to-real transfer and offline RL \cite{jiang2024dexmimicen, mandlekar2023mimicgen, mu2025robotwin,kumar2023pretrainingrobotsofflinerl}.
-However, sim-to-real methods often suffer from the reality gap, especially in contact-rich and high-precision manipulation tasks, where reliable transfer is not guaranteed.
-Offline RL approaches, on the other hand, are limited by distribution shift and typically fail to cover critical regions such as failure and recovery states.
-The Dataset Aggregation (DAgger) algorithm \cite{DBLP:journals/corr/abs-1011-0686} improves data efficiency by querying expert corrections in the states visited by the policy autonomous execution.
+Autonomous driving research \cite{DBLP:journals/corr/abs-1810-02890} has demonstrated the effectiveness of a “deploy-then-collect” paradigm, where imperfect models are deployed early, data from their real-world operation is streamed back, and policies are iteratively improved.
+The Dataset Aggregation (DAgger) algorithm \cite{DBLP:journals/corr/abs-1011-0686} formalizes a similar principle in learning: query expert corrections in the states actually visited by the current policy, thereby focusing collection on informative regions of the state space.
+With a human in the loop to safeguard task success, this approach enables a continuous closed loop of deployment and improvement.